Coevolution of Camouflage: Introduction

-This work follows the approach of \citet{reynolds_iec_2011} where a population of camouflaged prey evolve in response to negative selection from a predator seeking conspicuous prey.
-In that earlier interactive game-like simulation, the predator was a human “player.”
-That simulation displayed a photographic background image overlaid with camouflaged prey.
-With mouse clicks, the human predator selects the most conspicuous five out of ten displayed prey.
-Those prey, “eaten” by the predator, were removed from the population.
-They were replaced by \jargon{offspring} created with genetic \jargon{crossover} between surviving prey (as \jargon{parents}) followed by \jargon{mutation}.
-This simulation step was repeated about 2000 times.
+This work follows the approach of an earlier simulation \citep{reynolds_iec_2011} where a population of camouflaged prey evolve in response to negative selection from a predator seeking conspicuous prey.
+In that earlier interactive game-like simulation, the predator was a human ``player.''
+That simulation displayed a photographic background image overlaid with ten camouflaged prey.
+With five mouse clicks, the human predator selects the most conspicuous prey.
+Those selected prey, ``eaten'' by the predator, were removed from the population.
+Then they were replaced by \jargon{offspring} created with genetic \jargon{crossover} between surviving prey (the \jargon{parents}) followed by \jargon{mutation}.
+That simulation step was repeated about 2000 times.

-In the simulation described here, evolution of prey camouflage closely follows that earlier work.
-However the human-in-the-loop is replaced with a second population of predators, each based on a deep neural network.
+Here, evolution of prey camouflage closely follows that earlier work.
+While the human-in-the-loop is replaced with a population of predators, each based on a deep neural network.
 These CNN networks take an image as input and produce a \jargon{prediction}, an estimate, of where in the image the most conspicuous prey is located.
+See Figure \ref{fig:time_sequence} for an example of how this process unfolds over time.